Fibered commensurability on $\mathrm{Out}(F_{n})$: Introduction

-It is proved in \cite{CSW} and \cite{Mas13} that for the case of pseudo-Anosov mapping classes, each commensurability class contains a unique minimal (orbifold) element.
-Especially, in \cite{Mas13}, it is proved that if we consider pseudo-Anosov with all the singularity of the (un)stable foliation punctured, minimal element must be defined on a surface (not an orbifold).
-Existence of the unique minimal element is used for example, to prove that cusped random mapping tori are non-arithmetic in \cite{MasGGD}.
-In this paper, instead of defining ``orbifolds'', we consider the case where fully irreducible element is {\em ageometric} and each component of the ideal Whitehead graph admits no symmetry.
-The definition of ageometric outer automorphisms and the ideal Whitehead graphs are recalled in Section \ref{sec.pre}.
+It is proved in \cite{CSW,Mas13,Mas17} that for the case of pseudo-Anosov mapping classes, each commensurability class contains a unique minimal (orbifold) element.
+Moreover, in \cite{Mas13}, it is proved that for any pseudo-Anosov mapping class whose (un)stable foliation has singularities only on punctures, the minimal element must be defined on a surface (i.e. no orbifold singular point exists).
+The existence of the unique minimal element is used for example, to prove that cusped random mapping tori are non-arithmetic in \cite{MasGGD}.
+In this paper, instead of defining ``orbifolds'', we consider the case where fully irreducible elements are {\em atoroidal} and each component of the ideal Whitehead graph admits no symmetry.
+The definition of atoroidal outer automorphisms and the ideal Whitehead graphs are recalled in Section \ref{sec.pre}.
 Since every element $\phi\in\out{2}$ is geometric, we focus on $F_{n}$ with $n\geq 3$.
 Then our main theorem is the following. \begin{thm} Let $\phi$ be an outer automorphism of a free group of rank $\geq 3$.
-Suppose $\phi$ is \begin{itemize} \item ageometric, fully irreducible, and \item every component of the ideal Whitehead graph admits no symmetry. \end{itemize} Then the commensurability class of $\phi$ contains a unique minimal element (or more precisely, covering equivalent class) which is an outer automorphism of a free group of rank $\geq 3$. \end{thm}
+Suppose $\phi$ is \begin{itemize} \item atoroidal, fully irreducible, and \item every component of the ideal Whitehead graph admits no symmetry. \end{itemize} Then the commensurability class of $\phi$ contains a unique minimal element (or more precisely, covering equivalence class) which is an outer automorphism of a free group of rank $\geq 3$. \end{thm}

+\begin{rem} In \cite{Pfa}, Pfaff give a method to construct atoroidal fully irreducible outer automorphisms whose ideal Whitehead graph is given by ``pasting'' two ideal Whitehead graphs of other outer automorphisms.
+By using her result, we can construct examples of outer automorphisms satisfying the condition of Theorem \ref{thm.main}. \end{rem}

-The key idea is from \cite{Mas17}, in which we give a proof of the existence of the minimal element for pseudo-Anosov case by using quadratic differentials.
-The paper is organised as follows.
-In section \ref{sec.pre}, we prepare basic facts of $\out{n}$.
-We define fibered commensurability in section \ref{sec.fcms}, and there, we prove that it is an equivalence relation.
-Several basic properties of fibered commensurability on $\out{n}$ are also discussed in section \ref{sec.fcms}.
-Then in section \ref{sec.minimal}, we prove the main theorem.
+This paper is organized as follows.
+In Section \ref{sec.pre}, we prepare basic facts of $\out{n}$.
+We define fibered commensurability in Section \ref{sec.fcms}, and there, we prove that it is an equivalence relation.
+Several basic properties of fibered commensurability on $\out{n}$ are also discussed in Section \ref{sec.fcms}.
+Then in Section \ref{sec.minimal}, we prove the main theorem.